 Vernal Pool.
-Defined under Part Env-Wt 101.106, as amended, of the New Hampshire Code of Administrative Rules as a surface water or wetland, including an area intentionally created for purposes of compensatory mitigation, which provides breeding habitat for amphibians and invertebrates that have adapted to the unique environments provided by such pools and which:
+Defined under Part Env-Wt 104.44, as amended, of the New Hampshire Code of Administrative Rules as a surface water or wetland, including an area intentionally created for purposes of compensatory mitigation, which provides breeding habitat for amphibians and invertebrates that have adapted to the unique environments provided by such pools and which (3-12-24):

 - A. Is not the result of on-going anthropogenic activities that are not intended to provide compensatory mitigation, including but not limited to: - 1.
-Gravel pit operations in a pit that has been mined at least every other year; and
+Gravel pit operations in a pit that has been mined at least every other year; and - 2.
+Logging and agricultural operations conducted in accordance with all applicable New Hampshire statutes and rules; and

-- 2. Logging and agricultural operations conducted in accordance with all applicable New Hampshire statutes and rules; and - B. Typically exhibits the following characteristics: - 1.
+- B. Typically exhibits the following characteristics: - 1.
 Cycles annually from flooded to dry conditions although the hydro-period, area and shape of may vary from year to year; - 2.
 Forms in a shallow depression or basin; - 3.
 Has no permanently flowing outlet; - 4.
 Holds water for at least 2 continuous months following spring ice-out; - 5.
 Lacks a viable fish population; and - 6.
 Supports one or more Primary Vernal Pool Indicators, or three or more Secondary Vernal Pool Indicators.
 (3-11-14)

 Vernal Pool -- Primary Vernal Pool Indicators.
-The presence or physical evidence of breeding by marbled salamander, wood frog, spotted salamander, Jefferson-blue spotted salamander complex, or fairy shrimp.
-(3-11-14)
+Defined under Part Env-Wt 103.64, as amended, primary vernal pool indicators means the presence or physical evidence of breeding by marbled salamander, wood frog, spotted salamander, Jefferson-blue spotted salamander complex, or fairy shrimp.
+(3-11-14, 3-12-24)

 Vernal Pool -- Secondary Vernal Pool Indicators.
-Physical evidence used by wildlife biologists or Certified Wetland Scientists who are familiar with vernal pool habitats as evidence of the presence of a Vernal Pool, if Primary Vernal Pool Indicators are absent and other Vernal Pool characteristics suggest Vernal Pool habitat.
-Secondary Vernal Pool Indicators include, but are not limited to, caddisfly larvae and cases (Limnephilidae, Phryganeidae, or Polycentropodidae), clam shrimp and their shells (Laevicaudata, Spinicaudata), fingernail clams and their shells (Sphaeriidae), aquatic beetle larvae (Dytiscidae, Gyrinidae, Haliplidae, and Hydrophilidae), dragonfly larvae and exuviae (Aeshnidae, Libellulidae), spireshaped snails and their shells (Physidae, Lymnaeidae), flat-spire snails and their shells (Planorbidae), damselfly larvae and exuviae (Coenagrionidae, Lestidae), and true fly larvae and pupae (Culicidae, Chaoboridae, and Chironomidae).
-(3-11-14)
+Defined under Part Env-Wt 104.15, as amended, secondary vernal pool indicators means physical evidence used by wildlife biologists or Certified Wetland Scientists who are familiar with vernal pool habitats as evidence of the presence of a Vernal Pool, if Primary Vernal Pool Indicators are absent and other Vernal Pool characteristics suggest Vernal Pool habitat.
+Secondary Vernal Pool Indicators include, but are not limited to, caddisfly larvae and cases (Limnephilidae, Phryganeidae, or Polycentropodidae), clam shrimp and their shells (Laevicaudata, Spinicaudata), fingernail clams and their shells (Sphaeriidae), aquatic beetle larvae (Dytiscidae, Gyrinidae, Haliplidae, and Hydrophilidae), dragonfly larvae and exuviae (Aeshnidae, Libellulidae), spire- shaped snails and their shells (Physidae, Lymnaeidae), flat-spire snails and their shells (Planorbidae), damselfly larvae and exuviae (Coenagrionidae, Lestidae), and true fly larvae and pupae (Culicidae, Chaoboridae, and Chironomidae) and those identified in the third edition of "Identifying and Documenting Vernal Pools in New Hampshire" published by NHF&G, as amended.
+(3-11-14, 3-12-24)